Albuslux1/Bollinger-Kerr-Drive/README.md

 ![Clones](https://img.shields.io/badge/clones-530%2B-brightgreen)

-**Theoretical resonance-driven metric-decoupled propulsion in rotating black-hole spacetimes**
+**Theoretical resonance-driven metric-decoupled propulsion in rotating black-hole spacetimes** “This repository is an invitation: not to agree, but to be curious enough to walk through the mind of someone who refused to stop at ‘impossible.’
 ---

 ## 🚀 MAJOR BREAKTHROUGH: 10x Vortex Boost Path to FTL Threshold